 Whereas courtship is an intentional and purposeful process carried out with marriage as the ultimate goal.

-It implies being in a honorable, exclusive, chaste, respectful, committed and loving relationship with a person of God’s choosing.
+It implies being in an honourable, exclusive, chaste, respectful, committed and loving relationship with a person of God’s choosing.

 The main purpose of courtship is a process of looking to see if the person who is courting us has sufficient virtue to be a good husband and father – and vice versa.